eric2323223/jekyll-now/drafts/BERT.md

 The loss was calculated as the sum of the mean masked LM likelihood and the mean next sentence prediction likelihood.

 [http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/](http://jalammar.github.io/a-visual-guide-to-using-bert-for-the-first-time/)  Recapping a sentence’s journey
-Each training data contains Two sentences, such as "BERT is awesome.
-I love BERT. "
+Each training data contains Two sentences, such as "BERT is awesome."
 1. Preprocessing:
 	1.1 .
 Add special token to raw input: [CLS] BERT is awesome.
 [SEP] I love BERT.
 [SEP]" 1.2.
 Add masks to some words: [CLS] BERT [MASK] awesome.
 [SEP] I love BERT.
 [SEP 1.3.
 Generate pretrain data
-		1.3.1 for MLM: X=
+		1.3.1 for MLM: {tokens:["CLS", "BERT", "MASK", "awesome", "SEP"], masked_token:{index:2, value:"is"}}
 		1.3.2 for NSP:
 2. Embedding
 	2.1 word embedding: tokenization